Jobs at Thornhills Medical Practice

 About the Role

-• Excellent organisational skills and attention to detail
+• Excellent communication skills (oral and written)

-• Ability to work independently and as part of a team
+• Ability to work well in a team and adapt to change

 About Us